sethmachine/universal-sound-board/README.md

 ```
 Both of these formats have what appears to be a nonsensical `-1.0` as the sample rate and the frame rate.
 This value is [AudioSystem.NOT_SPECIFIED](https://docs.oracle.com/javase/7/docs/api/javax/sound/sampled/AudioSystem.html#NOT_SPECIFIED), which means to substitute it with any sensible value.
 The server defaults to `48000` for any unspecified sample or frame rates, so the choice between formats will not matter much.

-Finally, we will persist the sink to USB's database in order to wire it up later Virtual Audio Cable.
+Finally, we will persist the sink to USBD's database in order to wire it up later Virtual Audio Cable.
 We will need to copy the entire JSON of one of the audio formats (any element of the JSON response).
 Since each element is quite verbose, we can save it to a JSON file and then tell curl to use that file as the JSON body to the server.
 I'll save the first audio format to `bose-audio-format.json` which should look like:

 ```json
     {